 Our crew is ready to help you solve any of these common lift station problems and get your system back into tip-top shape.

 One of the most common lift station problems is a Detached Pump.
 This occurs when the lift station has moved out of proper alignment with the other system components.

 This often happens because of a change in the conditions around or above the lift station, leading to serious problems.
 Driving a vehicle or construction equipment in this area can result in a crack or shift and cause a leak.

 If you suspect that your lift station is no longer attached correctly, give our team at Quality Septic a call to get a professional assessment.

 Another problem we see fairly regularly with lift stations is leakage.
 This can happen when the pipes around the lift station’s pump become cracked, causing fluid to leak out.
 This can cause the tank to stop draining correctly and cause backups.

-If you notice that many drains (including toilets, showers and sinks) in your home are moving slowly or backing up, or if you’re experiencing strong sewage odors, it could be a lift station issue.
+If you notice that any drains (including toilets, showers and sinks) in your home are moving slowly, backing up, or sewage odors, it could be a lift station issue.
 It also could be something else, so it needs to be checked out promptly.